 My father ended up taking on a house his colleague had been renting in Gresham Road, Oxted (now where the library is located) and I finished my education at Oxted County School.

-I was much more inclined to the arts than business, but after I finished school, my father persuaded me to get a job in banking, which I dutifully did, aside from a spell in the RAF for my National Service in the RAF.
+I was much more inclined to the arts than business, but after I finished school, my father persuaded me to get a job in banking, which I dutifully did, aside from a spell in the RAF for my National Service.

 I returned reluctantly to banking, before thankfully having the opportunity to work in press relations and corporate writing, which I did for the rest of my working career; from freelance copywriting, journalism and press relations to industrial film production, covering a wide range of topics and encountering some interesting situations and characters along the way.